 $ua->agent("ruci/0.1 " . $ua->agent);

-my $res = $ua->request(POST 'http://geocoder.ca',
+my $res = $ua->request(POST 'https://geocoder.ca',

 [